forestgrape/coronavirus/index.md

 * Around the world fewer deaths per capita in humid air countries indicating a lower death-rate.
 There is a lower death-rate in Singapore/Kuwait/Qatar/Isreal than in Island/Norway, countries which all have a good health care system and do widespread testing ([data specifications](#data-specifications)).
     - __Remark__: Norway and Isreal probably get half of the cases tested positive, so the death rate should be divided by 2.
-    - __Remark__: Mucus clearance may not be the only reason for lower death rates in humid air, but also that [Dry Form Infection](#abstract) and aerosol infection is less likely and therefore Covid-19 starts more in the upper respiratory tract than in the bronchi or alveolis.
+    - __Remark__: Mucus clearance may not be the only reason for lower death rates in humid air, but also that [Dry Form Infection](#abstract) and aerosol infection is less likely and therefore Covid-19 starts more in the upper respiratory tract than in the bronchi or alveolis [disease pattern](#infection-tropism-and-disease-patterns).

 * In a analysis ["Effects of temperature variation and humidity on the death of COVID-19 in Wuhan, China"](#luo) Luo et al. find a correlation in a time series analysis between a decreased humidity and and increased death rates (which likely corresponds to lowering the ARDS risk).
 The argumentation given here provides a possible explanation for their findings.
 The analysis depends however, on how accurate and consistent the analysed data are.
 In nearly all heavy hit regions around the world, the priority was and is and should be to save lives and not to count accurately.
 Remark: To recent news, the deaths published in Wuhan were those  in hospitals and not the total number of deaths.
-In this case the data is consistent and the treatment schemes tend to be more uniform for people in hospitals, so to analyse to impact of humidity this data is suited for analysis ([data specifications](#data specifications)).
+In this case the data is consistent and the treatment schemes tend to be more uniform for people in hospitals, so to analyse to impact of humidity this data is suited for analysis [data specifications](./monitor_and_control.md#data-specifications).